Image showing ways to re-engage lost leads

 Lead segmentation involves collecting lead information from your CRM and segmenting the data based on factors like a lead’s position in the sales funnel, demographics, company size, behavior, etc.

-“By segmenting our audience, we can identify which leads are more likely to be receptive towards our offers and outreach campaigns which improves the likelihood of reviving a dead lead.
+“By segmenting our target audience, we can identify which leads are more likely to be receptive towards our offers and outreach campaigns, which improves the likelihood of reviving a dead lead.

 Let’s say your software got a major upgrade that sales and revenue leaders can benefit from.
 With segmentation, you can filter prospects based on the number of activities they’ve completed to determine the ones more likely to convert into customers.